kluu1/TriviaGame/README.md

 - The correct answer will be displayed if time is up or wrong answer is selected
 - At the end of the game, users will see a summary of correct and incorrect answers

-## Game design note:
-- The random number shown at the start of the game should be between 19 - 120
-- Each crystal should have a random hidden value between 1 - 12

 ## Technologies used
 - JavaScript
 - jQuery